-Both (my SO and I) have received our first dose of vaccine and our plan is to get the booster dose before we leave.
-Although there have been talks, there’s no consensus right now whether you’ll be waived from the strict testing formalities if you’re vaccinated; so our plan was to get a RAPID NAAT test done at Walgreens (approved testing partner) the day before we travel.
+Luckily, both — my SO and I — took our two vaccine shots before we embarked on our trip.
+Although there have been talks, there’s no consensus right now (as of April ‘21) whether you’ll be waived from the strict testing formalities if you’re vaccinated; so our plan revolved around taking a RAPID NAAT test done at Walgreens (approved testing partner) the day before we travel.
 Rapid tests are quick (took around an hour for our result to come through) and are free which works out perfectly for us.

 Here’s how our two weeks panned out.

 - Flew to Kailua-Kona; done there around 10 PM.
 Get a rental car and drive to our AirBNB (< 15 minutes drive from the airport).
 Rest and recharge.

 - Drive around the island; learn more about the history through the Gypsy app